jjakoboski/class_activity/README.md

 # Physical Oceanography Curriculum Ideas

-This repository is intended to include various oceanography-based class activities that I've designed for as part of the [`Moana Project`](https://www.moanaproject.org/).
+This repository is intended to include various oceanography-based class activities that I've designed as part of the [`Moana Project`](https://www.moanaproject.org/).
 In the future, I plan to add additional class material.

 ## Temperature and Current Velocity Mapping